Is FSMN still accepting applications for the 2022-2023 school year?

 We will begin to accept applications for the 2023-2024 school year November 1, 2022.

 Do you accept students for all grades?

 In addition to kindergarten, we accept applications for Grades 1-7.
 For any number of reasons, we may have openings throughout the year.
-At the moment we have openings in our 2021-22 kindergarten, second, sixth and seventh grades.
+At the moment we have openings in our 2022-23 third, sixth and seventh grades.
 When classes are full, we recommend applying to the wait pool.
 New students enter at all grades and feel at home very quickly.